joypoddar/reactJS_tutorial/README.md

 ```

 Here if `this.state.isLoggedIn` returns true then only the second expression on the right side of the `&&` is evaluated else it is not evaluated.

+## Tutorial 17: List Rendering

+We use the `map` method for rendering list.